nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 1.1 Updating the number of drinks sold : `s-update`
 Updates the number of drinks sold for each drink type as given in the user input.
-The previous record will be overwritten.
+The previous records will be overwritten.

 Format: `s-update A/NUM [B/NUM] [C/NUM] ...`
 * `A`, `B`, `C` are abbreviations for the drink types.
 * `NUM` refers to the number of drinks sold.
 It should be a **non-negative unsigned integer** that is less than or equal to 99999999.
-* You must record the sales of at least one drink item when using this command.
+* The sales of at least one drink item should be recorded when using this command.

-Example: Let's say you want to update the sales of Brown Sugar Boba Milk `BSBM` to 100 and Brown Sugar Boba Black Tea `BSBBT` to 120 in the Sales Tracker.
+Example: Let's say you want to update the sales of Brown Sugar Boba Milk, `BSBM`, to 100 and Brown Sugar Boba Black Tea, `BSBBT`, to 120 in the Sales Tracker.
 You can follow these instructions:

-1. Type `s-update BSBM/100 BSBBT/120` into the Command Box.
+1. Type `s-update BSBM/100 BSBBT/120` into the _Command Box_.
 2. Press `Enter` to execute the command.

 Outcome:

-1. The Result Display will show a success message.
+1. The _Result Display_ will show a success message.
-2. You can now see that the sales of the two drinks have been updated accordingly in the Sales Tracker.
+2. You can now see that the sales of the two drinks have been updated accordingly in the _Sales Tracker Pane_.

 {Example outcome screenshot to be added later}